johnzxcvbnm/Adi/unit_1/w02d05/instructor_notes/space_battle.md

 * **firepower** is the amount of damage done to the **hull** of the target with a successful hit.

 * **accuracy** is the chance between 0 and 1 that the ship will hit its target.
 	 - Every time the ship will attack, calculate the chance that the damage will hit the opposing ship using `Math.random()`
+	 - An example of how to determine if the hit is successful:
- - If the ship's accuracy is `0.8` - then if the number generated from `Math.random()` is less than or equal to `0.8` then the attack will be successful.
-If the value is greater than  `0.8` then the attack has missed.
+	 	- If the ship has an accuracy of `0.8` and the random number generated from `Math.random()` is less than or equal to `0.8`, then the attack will be successful.
+		- If the random number generated is greater than  `0.8`, then the attack has missed.
 	 - Adjust the accuracy based on the specs for each ship

 **Your spaceship, the USS Schwarzenegger** should have the following properties: